-Do Rehab Centers in Texas Treat My Addiction?
+- Do Rehab Centers in Texas Treat Alcohol and Drug Addiction?

-Rehab centers in Texas are largely found near major metropolitan areas such as Dallas-Ft.
-Worth, Houston, San Antonio, and Austin.
+Substance abuse treatment centers in Texas are largely found near major metropolitan areas such as Dallas, Houston, San Antonio, and Austin.
 However, there are many drug rehab centers in all parts of Texas.
 As of 2017, Texas state had 431 treatment centers, including:1

 - 362 outpatient programs.